AnnArborTees/acts_as_warnable/README.md

 There is a default index.html.erb for warnings, but if you want one specific to your model, you can create `app/views/my_model/warnings.html.erb` and that will be rendered instead.
 Within that view, you will have access to `@warnings` and `@my_model`.

+### Warning Emails

+If you're interested in receiving notifications when there are warnings on a certain model, you can configure warning emails by visiting `<acts_as_warnable root>/warning_emails`.
+Additionally, to have the app actually send emails, run:
+    rails generate acts_as_warnable:email_thread